 There are several limitations to our study.
 Murine pregnancy is not entirely comparable to human pregnancy.
-The majority of human pregnancies are singleton and mice are multi-parous, the placental structure is also different when compared with human pregnancy in the level of invasion of the tissue into the maternal uterus and the structure of the zones of the placenta itself (Schmidt et al., 2015).
+The majority of human pregnancies are singleton and mice are multi-parous, the placental structure is also different, when compared with human pregnancy, in the level of invasion of the tissue into the maternal uterus and the structure of the zones of the placenta itself (Schmidt et al., 2015).
 The approach we took eliminated feto-placental contribution of GDF15 to maternal serum during pregnancy by the use of homozygous breeding pairs.
 As a result, all knockout pups had knockout dams and sires, and all wild-type pups had wild-type dams and sires.
 Even though we did not detect any differences in offspring growth, the genotypes of these mice are not the same.
 A larger sample size could have provided more statistical power to detect differences in the outcomes evaluated.
-For example, via a reverse power analysis, we cannot rule out an effect size smaller than 15.3% difference in body weight gain during pregnancy between strains, but such a small effect would likely be physiologically insignificant.
+For example, via a reverse power analysis, we cannot rule out an effect size smaller than 15.3% difference in body weight gain during pregnancy between genotypes, but such a small effect would likely be physiologically insignificant.
 We also followed the pups for a relatively short period of time after birth.
 So, any effect that would have manifested after the second week of life was not evaluated.
 Finally, we did not evaluate two other GDF15-associated complications, hypertension or nausea-related behavior in these mice.

 In contrast to the human findings, this study had several strengths including strong environmental, genetic and experimental consistency.
 Dams and sires were homozygous, they were derived from heterozygous crosses to limit genetic drift.
-In contrast to human observational studies demonstrating connections to pregnancy complications, we do not observe any detectable differences in litter sizes, glucose homeostasis, or gestational weight gain in the knockout mice. is the first report of the loss of GDF15 in pregnancy and provides strong evidence for a lack of effect on body weight, food intake, or offspring health.
+In contrast to human observational studies demonstrating connections to pregnancy complications, we do not observe any detectable differences in litter sizes, glucose homeostasis, or gestational weight gain in the knockout mice.
+This is the first report of the loss of GDF15 in pregnancy and provides strong evidence for a lack of effect on body weight, food intake, or offspring health.

 Conclusion

-Despite the well-known, multi-fold rise in GDF15 during mouse and human pregnancy, we found no evidence that Gdf15 ablation during mouse pregnancy and lactation causes metabolic, body weight, appetite, or lactational differences compared to Gdf15+/+ counterpart dams.
+Despite the well-known, multi-fold rise in GDF15 during mouse and human pregnancy, we found no evidence that Gdf15 ablation during mouse pregnancy and lactation causes metabolic, body weight, appetite, or lactational differences compared to age-matched Gdf15+/+ counterpart dams.
 In the neonatal period, we did not observe any differences in survival, gestational age, litter size or birth weight between genotypes.
 Despite monitoring growth for 14 days after birth, there were no differences in body weight accretion in Gdf15-/- pups of either sex; indistinguishable from age-matched Gdf15+/+ pups.
 More studies with larger sample sizes are needed to confirm these findings.

 Figure Legends